nfarina/crosswing/packages/theme/colors/README.md

-# Cyber Colors
+# Crosswing Colors

-This explains our thought process behind the unique way Cyber manages colors at runtime in the browser.
+This explains our thought process behind the unique way Crosswing manages colors at runtime in the browser.

 ## Color Spaces

 Color spaces can be brain-melting.
-We are making a few assumptions for Cyber that attempt to help designers and developers fall into the pit of success.
+We are making a few assumptions for Crosswing that attempt to help designers and developers fall into the pit of success.

 Color spaces are all about defining what colors - perceptually, to your eye - are possible on a given display.
 It's always a subset of what your eyes can actually see.